speechbrain/speechbrain/recipes/VoxCeleb/SpeakerRec/README.md

 2. Convert .m4a to wav
 Voxceleb2 stores files with the m4a audio format.
 To use them within SpeechBrain you have to convert all the m4a files into wav files.
-You can do the conversion using ffmpeg(see for instance conversion scripts in https://gitmemory.com/issue/pytorch/audio/104/493137979 or https://gist.github.com/seungwonpark/4f273739beef2691cd53b5c39629d830).
+You can do the conversion using ffmpeg(https://gist.github.com/seungwonpark/4f273739beef2691cd53b5c39629d830).
 This operation might take several hours and should be only once.

 2. Put all the wav files in a folder called wav.
 You should have something like `voxceleb2/wav/id*/*.wav` (e.g, `voxceleb2/wav/id00012/21Uxsk56VDQ/00001.wav`)